bpjordan/CSC446-TeamDuoDuo/docs/3_covert.md

 Next, each zero-width character is converted into two binary bits following the method defined above.

-Finally, the binary string is converted character-by-character into an ASCII string and is returned as output.
+Finally, the binary string is converted into a string with UTF-8 and decoded with rot13.